 Instructions

 - In a large bowl, add room temperature butter.
-Beat until creamy, about 1 minute.
+With a hand mixer or stand mixer, beat until creamy and smooth, about 1 minute.

-- Add confectioner's sugar and slowly mix until ingredients are fully combined.
+- Add confectioner's sugar 1 cup at a time and slowly mix until ingredients are fully combined.
 Then, whip at high speed for 2-3 minutes, or until light and fluffy.

-- Add vanilla extract and heavy cream, then whip until fluffy, another 1 to 2 minutes.
+- Add vanilla extract, heavy cream, and salt, then whip until fluffy, another 1 to 2 minutes.

 - Pipe or spread frosting with a knife onto cupcakes and serve.